briangold/vortex/README.md

 page](https://ziglang.org/learn/getting-started/).

 Run `zig build test` to run a series of unit tests.
-Among these unit tests, those in `src/tests` are against the public API and make for good examples.
+Among these unit tests, those in `tests/` are against the public API and make for good examples.

 Run `zig build list-demos` to see a list of complete demos that use the public API exclusively.
-Each can be run by `zig build <name>`.
+Each can be built by `zig build <name>`.

 ## A TCP Echo Server ("Hello, World")

 This code shows the core of a simple TCP echo server in Vortex.
-The [echo demo](demos/echo.zig) expands on this to include task-level timeouts and logging.
-To connect to the server, run `nc 127.0.0.1 8888` and type a message.
+The [echo demo](demos/echo.zig) expands on this and includes a concurrent client and server pair.

 ```zig
 fn session(stream: *vx.TcpStream) !void {